Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 A REIT typically owns and operates income-producing real estate or real estate-related assets.
 These can include, but are not limited to:

-• Office buildings.
+• Office buildings

-• Shopping malls.
+• Shopping malls

-• Apartment complexes.
+• Apartment complexes

-• Hotels.
+• Hotels

-• Resorts.
+• Resorts

-• Self-storage facilities.
+• Self-storage facilities

-• Warehouses.
+• Warehouses

-• Mortgages or loans.
+• Mortgages or loans

-• Data centers.
+• Data centers

-• Healthcare facilities.
+• Healthcare facilities

-• Cell phone towers.
+• Cell phone towers

-• Infrastructure.
+• Infrastructure

 Most REITs generate income through interest payments on real estate financing or mortgages or by leasing space and collecting rent.
 When you buy shares in a REIT, your shares represent ownership stake in the company, and you’re entitled to receive a share of the income produced in the form of dividends.
-REITs are required to pay out at least 90% of their taxable income to shareholders to maintain their status with the IRS.
+REITs are required to pay out at least 90% of their taxable income to shareholders to maintain their status with the Internal Revenue Service (IRS).
 They also don’t pay taxes at the corporate level, which can mean a higher dividend payout for investors.
 This high, steady dividend income makes REITs a favorable investment strategy for long-term investors.

 But since REITs pay out most of their profits in the form of dividends and don’t pay a corporate tax, there are certain tax consequences for investors.
 Namely, REIT dividends don’t qualify for the lower rate that most dividends typically qualify for.
-Insead, investors are taxed at their individual tax rate, the same rate as ordinary income.
+Instead, investors are taxed at their individual tax rate, the same rate as ordinary income.

-REITs offer a unique approach to investing in real estate and are valued for the income they provide.
 But for a company to qualify as a REIT, it must operate according to a specific set of rules set by the IRS.

 Companies must meet the following specific operating requirements to qualify as REITs with the IRS: